Credit Card Processing Fees: What You Need to Know

 - Set-up fees: Some merchant account providers charge a fee to set you up on their network.
 This could be for a technician to come out and set up the hardware or even for over-the-phone support.

 - Early cancellation fee: Some providers may require a contract and charge a fee if you cancel early.
-Payline Data and Payment Depot are month-to-month with no cancellation fees.
+Dharma and Payment Depot are month-to-month with no cancellation fees.

 - Chargeback fee: This is a fee charged if credit card charge is disputed.
 Square is one processor that does not charge any chargeback fees.